josifoski/twit_notifier/README.md

 # twit_notifier
-Python program for sending notify emails for one or list of user(s), everything included.
+Python program for sending notify emails for one or list of twitter user(s), everything included.
 Stalking 100%

 Explanations are included in twit_notifier.py program